AdailCarvalho/greenpm/greenpm-batch/README.md

 ### File

-The file to be imported must be disposed on the following directories:
+The file to be imported must be provided on the following directories:

 *Path*